rwtodd/small_programs/mandelbrot/README.md

  - **mandel.fs**  just draws the ASCII picture as requested.
  - **explore.fs** lets you zoom and pan around the ASCII image.
+ - **mandel.cpp** a c++ version of the interactive program

-These programs were tested with gforth, but may work in other Forths without much trouble.
+The forth programs were tested with gforth, but may work in other Forths without much trouble.
 I'm not sure.

 [1]: https://groups.google.com/d/topic/comp.lang.forth/zXQrdJOKQdY/discussion